Infrastructure Build

 Data and reporting

 Build the dashboards your team actually looks at.
-Operational metrics, pipeline, costs — readable by non-engineers.
+Operational metrics, pipeline, and costs readable by non-engineers.

 Handoff and documentation